JohannesLorenz/lmms-zyn-fusion-test/README.md

 * zynaddsubfx
-  - Do a build like in the README, but prepend `PKG_CONFIG_PATH=$PKG_CONFIG_PATH:<spa pkg config directory, see above>` to the cmake command and add the following cmake variables:
+  - Do a build like in the README, but prepend `PKG_CONFIG_PATH=$PKG_CONFIG_PATH:<spa pkg config directory, see above>` to the `cmake` command and add the following CMake variables:
     - `-DZynFusionDir=<path to where fusion is>/package`
     - `-DGuiModule=zest`
   - At that stage, starting zyn (./src/zynaddsfubx from the build dir)